International Specialised Expo

 EXPO 2005, Aichi, Japan

-The theme of the Expo - "Nature's Wisdom" - highlighted the relationship between human activities and nature with the purpose of rethinking the use of technologies and lifestyles as well as to exchange ideas on the preservation of ecosystems.
+Recognised by the 128th session of the General Assembly of the BIE on 15 December 2000, the theme of the Expo - "Nature's Wisdom" - highlighted the relationship between human activities and nature with the purpose of rethinking the use of technologies and lifestyles as well as to exchange ideas on the preservation of ecosystems.
 Presenting prototypes and making demonstrations, the Expo contributed to the development of new strategies, methods, techniques and technologies.

 The Nakagute area hosted the international and corporate pavilions.
 Here, visitors could learn about the theme and (re) discover the pleasure of being in contact with nature.